-II.
-IP AS A TOOL TO DEFEAT COVID-19
+A. IP AS A TOOL TO DEFEAT COVID-19

-The COVID-19 pandemic substantially impacted life as we have known it all around the world and shaped what has been a tumultuous year in 2020.
+The COVID-19 pandemic substantially impacted life as we have known it all around the world.
 As a result, policymakers have struggled with how to address the unprecedented crisis.

-Unfortunately, there have been many unfounded claims that IP is hindering the development of tools to fight COVID-19, as well as access to those tools.
+Unfortunately, there have been many unfounded claims that IP has hindered the development of tools to fight COVID-19, as well as access to those tools.
 As a result, there have been numerous calls for the adoption of measures to weaken IP rights counter to global commitments embodied by the TRIPS Agreement.
 In the WTO itself, there has been an extreme proposal to waive IP commitments with respect to technologies related to COVID-19.
 The global IP system has been under attack, mischaracterized and misunderstood as an impediment in the face of a global pandemic.
+Claims that IP rights are the barriers to COVID-19 vaccine access lack objectively demonstrable support, while ignoring export and regulatory restrictions or acknowledging how poor healthcare infrastructures globally have affected the distribution of vaccines.